-After rigorous auditions in 6 cities, Wolf Trap Opera selected 20 Filene Artists for the 2018 season.
-This summer's roster includes 4 sopranos, 5 mezzo-sopranos, 4 tenors, 4 baritones, 2 bass-baritones, and 1 bass.
-They were born in 10 different states and 5 foreign countries (Argentina, Armenia, Poland, South Korea, and Ukraine.)
+After rigorous auditions in 6 cities, Wolf Trap Opera selected 20 Filene Artists for the 2019 season.
+This summer's roster includes 3 sopranos, 4 mezzo-sopranos, 5 tenors, 4 baritones, 1 bass-baritone, and 3 basses.
+They were born in 11 different states and 5 foreign countries (Austria, Canada, China, England, Mexico).

-Some have already begun their freelance careers, and others come directly from young artist training programs, including those at Washington National Opera, The Metropolitan Opera, Houston Grand Opera, Los Angeles Opera, San Francisco Opera, and Lyric Opera of Chicago.
+Some have already begun their freelance careers, and others come directly from young artist training programs, including those at Washington National Opera, The Metropolitan Opera, Houston Grand Opera, Los Angeles Opera, and Lyric Opera of Chicago.

 Named for Wolf Trap’s founder, Filene Artists are already on their way toward significant careers.
 Many alumni credit Wolf Trap Opera with preparing and propelling them down the path to success.

 Unlike most residency programs, Wolf Trap Opera casts all featured and leading roles with emerging artists.
 Filene Artists get to experience the rigorous demands, and of course the thrill, of performing center stage in expertly produced operas.

 The most dramatic evidence of WTO’s artist-driven philosophy is its audition and casting process.
 WTO is one of the only companies in the world to select each season’s operas after choosing singers and determining their strengths.
 That is to say, when 2 countertenors, a contralto, and a mezzo-soprano walk into a bar, Wolf Trap goes for Baroque!
 Handel’s Giulio Cesare was just right for 2014’s mix of artists.